sisl/SatelliteDynamics.jl/README.md

 The documentation for the package can be found here: <https://sisl.github.io/SatelliteDynamics.jl/latest>

-More example code and use will be added as time permits.
+More example code and more thorough documentation will be added as time permits.